-The doctoral candidate is a researcher in training.
-This training is a fully-fledged professional experience within a research unit.
+A doctoral candidate is a researcher in training.
+This training is a full-fledged professional experience within a research unit.
 Doctoral candidates are integrated into this professional environment and participate in the life of their research unit.
 They have the same rights of access to resources as the research staff of their unit.

-Doctoral candidates carry out, under the scientific direction of his or her thesis director, a research project within a time frame defined when first registering (3 years when full-time).
+Doctoral candidates carry out a research project under the scientific direction of their thesis director, within a time frame defined when first registering (3 years when full-time).
 As their work progresses, they gain autonomy and show initiative and creativity.
 They must regularly inform their thesis director of the progress of their work and any difficulties they encounter.
 They also learn to position their work in the international scientific context.
 They participate in discussions with the scientific community and contribute to the life of his doctoral school.

 Doctoral candidates must draw up an individual course plan, aimed at developing their skills, broadening their scientific culture and international outlook and preparing their career development.
 Throughout their doctoral training, they build up a portfolio of skills.

-Like all researchers, doctoral candidates must know and respect, on the one hand, the operating rules of their research unit, in particular health and safety rules which are set out in the bylaws of the research unit, and, on the other hand, the principles of ethics and scientific integrity which apply to all facets of the research activity (the development of knowledge, its dissemination, teaching of students, expertise and evaluation).
+Like all researchers, doctoral candidates must understand and respect the operating rules of their research unit, in particular health and safety rules which are set out in the bylaws of the research unit.
+Doctoral candidates must also follow the principles of ethics and scientific integrity which apply to all facets of the research activity (the development of knowledge, its dissemination, teaching students, expertise and evaluation).

-Depending on the scientific field, specific regulations must also be known and respected (animal experimentation, use of biological material, clinical research, copyright etc.).
+Depending on the scientific field, specific regulations must also be understood and respected (for example, animal experimentation, use of biological material, clinical research, and copyrights).